-Home > Medical > Asthma > Asthma and children Asthma and children All sections in Asthma » Asthma Basics » Asthma News » Asthma Overview » Asthma and Children » Asthma and Exercise » Asthma Treatment » FAQs » Health Tips » Manage Your Asthma » How Severe is your Asthma » Living with Asthma » My Asthma Story How do you know if your child has asthma?
+Home > Medical > Asthma > Asthma and children Asthma and children All sections in Asthma » Asthma Basics » Asthma News » Asthma Overview » Asthma and Children » Asthma and Exercise » Asthma Treatment » FAQs » Health Tips » Manage Your Asthma » How Severe is your Asthma » Living with Asthma » My Asthma Story Stress ups asthma risk in kids Stress caused by events such as moving, changes in family relationships and death can raise a child's risks for asthma attacks four-fold, according to a study.
+Diagnosing asthma in children Diagnosing asthma in infants and toddlers can be difficult as many children wheeze and suffer recurrent colds, especially if exposed to colds and coughs at a crèche or day mother.
+Pregnant moms' colds may cause asthma in offspring Research indicates that the more colds and other viral infections a woman has during pregnancy, the more likely her child is to have asthma.
+Test Is your asthma under control? » Like Health24 on Facebook » Subscribe Asthma Newsletter » Join Body Talk » Celebrities with asthma World's Most Famous TB Patients How do you know if your child has asthma?
 If your child gets an anxious look in the eye, draws his shoulders up and you can see the spaces between his ribs, he's struggling to get enough air.
+Do you recognise these asthma symptoms in your child?
+Diagnosing asthma in infants and toddlers can be difficult as many children wheeze and suffer recurrent colds, especially if they go to a crèche.
+Increase in asthma among Africans A higher degree of sensitisation to allergens among black Africans and an increased incidence of asthma among local teenagers is cause for concern, local researchers report.
+The asthmatic child and school Does your child have asthma?
+The good news is that most schools are used to handling children with this fairly common condition.
 Children and asthma: the numbers Roughly 80% of all childhood asthma occurs before the ages of five years.
 Diagnosing asthma in infants and toddlers can be difficult.
-Do you recognise these asthma symptoms in your child?
-Diagnosing asthma in infants and toddlers can be difficult as many children wheeze and suffer recurrent colds, especially if they go to a crèche.
-Test Is your asthma under control? » Like Health24 on Facebook » Subscribe Asthma Newsletter » Join Body Talk » Celebrities with asthma World's Most Famous TB Patients Your smoking habits and your child's asthma Your smoking does affect your child’s lungs and his risk for asthma.
+Your smoking habits and your child's asthma Your smoking does affect your child’s lungs and his risk for asthma.
 Don’t fool yourself into believing otherwise.
 How do you treat asthma in children?
-In almost all cases with a bronchodilator and inhaled corticosteroids.
-Increase in asthma among Africans A higher degree of sensitisation to allergens among black Africans and an increased incidence of asthma among local teenagers is cause for concern, local researchers report.
-The asthmatic child and school Does your child have asthma?
-The good news is that most schools are used to handling children with this fairly common condition. load more articles advertisement From our sponsors Exam stress – a challenge for the whole family Cardiovascular risk factors Take care of your teeth.
-Anytime.
-Anywhere.
-Like us on facebook!
+In almost all cases with a bronchodilator and inhaled corticosteroids. load more articles advertisement From our sponsors Taking charge of your health Man, take care of your health!